ChainSafe/ChainBridge/README.md

 Presently chains must be manually inserted into `cmd/chainbridge/main.go`.
 In future this will be more flexible and require less manual configuration.

-For the time being we have `ethereum` and `centrifuge` which are both standard Ethereum chains.
+For the time being we have `ethereum` and `centrifuge` chains configured.

 ### Configuring Chains